MatrixManAtYrService/htty/README.md

 # htty - A fork of [ht](https://github.com/andyk/ht)

-`htty` runs commands with a headless terminal attached.
+`htty` controls processes that are attached to a headless terminal.
-It can be configured to provide snapshots when patterns appear.
+It has both a command line interface, and a Python API.

 ### Example

-By default, the [sl](https://linuxcommandlibrary.com/man/sl) command provides your terminal with an animated ascii train.
+ - [sl](https://linuxcommandlibrary.com/man/sl) animates an ascii train
-Let's give it a headless terminal instead by using `htty`.
+ - `htty` generates snapshots of the train  at specific moments

 ![animated ascii-art train](example.svg)